johnnynunez/gstaichi/docs/source/user_guide/kernels/kernel_function.md

 print(x)  # Prints [5, 7, 9]
 ```

-You can also use argument packs if you want to pass many arguments to a kernel.
-See [Taichi Argument Pack](../advanced/argument_pack.md) for more information.

 When defining the arguments of a kernel in Taichi, please make sure that each of the arguments has type hint.

 :::caution WARNING